M1N0RM1N3R/Kolkra-NG/CONTRIBUTING.md

 make check
 ```

-7. Test all features in an isolated environment to help catch any bugs.
+7. Test all features you added or changed in an isolated environment to help catch any bugs.

 Create a configuration file at `config.toml`. `config.EXAMPLE.toml` provides a template and explanation for what fields you should provide.

-You will also need to set up MongoDB, whether on your local machine or through a cloud provider.
+You will also need to set up MongoDB, whether on your local machine or through a cloud provider like Atlas.
 If you have Docker installed on your machine, you can quickly spin up an ephemeral MongoDB instance with an included Makefile script.

 ```bash
 make start-mongo
 ```

-7. Commit your changes and push your branch to GitHub:
+8. Commit your changes and push your branch to GitHub:

 ```bash
 git add .